 To add more links to your ads, you can create sitelink extensions.
 Sitelink extensions take people to specific pages on your site (for example, a specific product or store hours).
 When someone clicks or taps on your links, they go directly to what they want to know or buy.
 In this article, you’ll learn how sitelinks extensions work and appear in eligible campaigns.

-For instructions on how to set up sitelink extensions, see Add sitelink extensions.
+For instructions on how to set up sitelink extensions, read Add sitelink extensions.

 - Update easily: Change link text and URLs whenever you want, keeping them up-to-date for sales and special offers.
 You don't need to make new ads or edit them to include sitelinks.

-- See detailed data about your clicks: Find out how many clicks occurred on your ad when sitelinks appeared.
+- Get detailed data about your clicks: Find out how many clicks occurred on your ad when sitelinks appeared.
 Break down the statistics by campaign, ad group, or ad.
-Segment your statistics to see the number of clicks that occurred on the individual sitelink versus another part of the ad (for example, the headline, other sitelinks, or another extension).
+Segment your statistics to view the number of clicks that occurred on the individual sitelink versus another part of the ad (for example, the headline, other sitelinks, or another extension).

 - Edit your sitelink extensions without losing data: Edit your sitelink extensions without resetting their performance statistics.

 - Customized sitelinks for mobile: Create mobile-optimized sitelinks to show on mobile devices.

 - Schedule with start and end dates: Specify the dates, days of week, or times of day your sitelinks are eligible to show.

 How sitelink extensions work

 You can add sitelink extensions at the account, campaign, or ad group level.
 You specify the link text (what shows to people) and the URLs (the pages they click to).